The Clash (album): 1979 US version

 In the United States, the Clash's debut studio album was released one year after Give 'Em Enough Rope, making it their second release in the US.
 CBS in America had decided that the album was 'not radio friendly', so it was initially only available in the States during 1977–1978 as an import, and as such became the best-selling import of the year, selling over 100,000 copies.

 In July 1979, Epic released a modified version of the album for the United States market.
 This version replaced four songs from the original version with five non-album singles and B-sides, some of which were recorded and released after the Clash's second studio album, Give 'Em Enough Rope (1978).
 It also used the re-recorded single version of "White Riot", rather than the original take featured on the UK version.
+Owing to its inclusion of non-album singles, the US edition of The Clash could be considered a de facto compilation album.

-Omitted from the US version were the following tracks:
+Omitted from the US version of The Clash were the following tracks: